 On the other hand, more casual events warrant smaller spending amounts.
 For white elephant gift exchanges, dinner parties, backyard barbecues, etc., $20 is perfectly acceptable.

 “Ultimately, the events you choose to give gifts for boils down to preference and your personal relationship with the person the gift is for,” Volkom said.
 It’s a kind gesture to bring a gift to all events you attend, but be careful not to go overboard.
 “Summertime, especially, can result in an overwhelming amount of activities and it’s important to use your best judgment based on your financial situation,” she added.
 If you get invited to something that requires a gift and it’s not in your budget, it might be a good idea to (gracefully) bow out.

 Be Sure To Keep Their Interests in Mind

 The amount you spend on gifts for acquaintances is important, but it shouldn’t be your only consideration.
 It won’t matter how much — or little — you spent if the actual gift falls flat.

 “When giving a gift, the fundamental rule is to think of the other person’s preferences and not your own,” Claytor said.
 For example, if the recipient has elegant tastes while your style is more bohemian, it’s unlikely that he or she will appreciate a tie-dyed T-shirt.

 Of course, that can be tough to determine when you don’t know a person well.
-Some gender-neutral options that tend to work well include wine or a quality brand of spirit, a houseplant in an attractive pot or small kitchen gadget such as stainless steel kebab skewers or a hamburger patty press.
-“Since these are low-ticket items, try to pair them with other items so that it looks like a cohesive gift-basket,” Claytor suggested.
+Some gender-neutral options that tend to work well include wine or a quality brand of spirit, a houseplant in an attractive pot or a small kitchen gadget such as stainless steel kebab skewers or a hamburger patty press.
+“Since these are low-ticket items, try to pair them with other items so that it looks like a cohesive gift basket,” Claytor suggested.
 And again, gift cards are a tried-and-true option for those with whom you aren’t particularly close, she added.